alexnita3/jka-discord-bot/README.md

 node discordBotJka.js
 ```

+5. (Optional) Upload to heroku and run the dyno that is included in the procfile

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_
+Use this on a dicord server to access data about current players on a JKA server.
+There is more than just what's being displayed there, so feel free to take a look at the logs (It will log the whole retrieved object)

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/alexnita3/jka-discord-bot/issues) for a list of proposed features (and known issues).

 <!-- CONTRIBUTING -->